 - Displayed by recent apologists for Joseph McCarthy such as Ann Coulter, who claim that the Venona intercepts declassified in 1995 show that McCarthy was quite right.
 In fact, the Venona intercepts only mention a single one of McCarthy's accusees, Mary Jane Keeneynote , and not for what McCarthy accused her of.
 McCarthy said she was a communist party member...which distracted from the fact that she was an actual GRU spy.
 This is somewhat akin to the fallacy in the sense that his supporters claim that the fact Keeney was accused by McCarthy and was guilty of spying (the only individual called before McCarthy who was) shows he was right; in fact, it shows he had no idea what he was doing and stumbled over Keeney by dumb luck...and even then he didn't catch her and quite possibly derailed real inquiries into her.
 Nice job, "Tailgunner"...

-- This particular case was specifically shot down by a skeptic in a History Channel documentary about such Bible Codes.
+- Shot down by a skeptic in a History Channel documentary about such Bible Codes.
 To prove that such a "spectacularly rare occurrence" actually was more likely than people were willing to admit, he applied the principles for finding codes to Moby-Dick, looking for "predictions" of the assassination of JFK.
 He found quite a few.
-As with the metaphor of monkeys with typewriters, any sufficiently long stream of data, if looked over using enough different formulae, will produce words or phrases that correlate to some kind of event that occurred after that book was written.
+As with the metaphor of Monkeys on a Typewriter, any sufficiently long stream of data, if looked over using enough different formulae, will produce words or phrases that correlate to some kind of event that occurred after that book was written.

-- John Safran vs God put this exact argument against the Bible Code to the test by feeding the entirety of Vanilla Ice's back catalogue (song lyrics and liner notes) into the decoder; even "Ice Ice Baby" is able to turn up 9/11 "predictions."
-Then they took the 9/11 Comission's report and used the code to find references to the fall of Vanilla Ice's career.
+- John Safran vs God put this argument to the test by feeding the entirety of Vanilla Ice's back catalogue (song lyrics and liner notes) into the decoder; even "Ice Ice Baby" is able to turn up 9/11 "predictions."
+Then they took the 9/11 Commission's report and used the code to find references to the fall of Vanilla Ice's career.

 - Shakespeare's works get this treatment too.
 Some who dispute the authorship of his plays claim messages hidden in them reveal the truth when the right cypher is applied.